kersorianek/mon-portfolio/_posts/2019-03-03-What-is-Software-Requirements.md

     			□ Dependencies on other requirements
     			□ Importance

-# Tips for producing valid requirement
+# Guidelines for Creating Valid Requirements

+## Checklist for Producing Valid Requirement:
+- [x] Should use the word shall
+- [x] Only one shall per requirement
+- [x] Written in short, simple sentences
+- [x] Consistent terminology
+- [x] Stated positively
+- [x] Accompanied by notes and comments to support and clarify
+- [x] Stated imperatively
+- [x] Don’t use will and should
   Tips for Producing Valid Requirement:
-- Should use the word shall
-- Only one shall per requirement
-- Written in short, simple sentences
-- Consistent terminology
-- Stated positively
-- Accompanied by notes and comments to support and clarify
-- Stated imperatively
-- Don’t use will and should
-  Tips for Producing Valid Requirement:
-- Or – Select one of the options
+- [x] Or – Select one of the options
-- Can, should – Expresses desire or suggestion instead of requirement
+- [x] Can, should – Expresses desire or suggestion instead of requirement
-- Must – 100% reliability
+- [x] Must – 100% reliability
-- Are, is, will – Descriptive part to lead into the requirement
+- [x] Are, is, will – Descriptive part to lead into the requirement
-- Support, and/or – Confusing
+- [x] Support, and/or – Confusing
-- But not limited to, etc. – Incomplete requirement/thought
+- [x] But not limited to, etc. – Incomplete requirement/thought
-- Shall – dictates specification and functional capability
+- [x] Shall – dictates specification and functional capability

-# Terms to Avoid:
+# Terms to Avoid while writing requirements :
-• Adequate • Approximately • Better than • Comparison • Easy • Maintainable • Maximize • Minimize • Normally • Optimize • Quality product • Quick • Rapid • Substantial • Sufficient • Timely
+	❌ Adequate ❌ Approximately ❌ Better than ❌ Comparison ❌ Easy ❌ Maintainable ❌ Maximize ❌ Minimize ❌ Normally ❌ Optimize ❌ Quality product ❌ Quick ❌ Rapid ❌ Substantial ❌ Sufficient ❌ Timely

-**Phase of the Requirements Process:**
+## Phase of the Requirements Process:
 1. Requirement Elicitation
 2. Requirement Analysis
 3. Requirement Specification
 4. Requirements Approval

 #  Business Rules
 - What are Business Rules?
 - Business Rules vs Business Requirements
 - Best Practices

-Business Rules Explained
+## Business Rules Explained

-**Definition:** A business rule is a rule that defines or constrains some aspect of business and always resolves to either true or false.
-Rules is like the system must do this or must not do this.
-It is always either black or white.
-Yes or No. Not the both.
+**Definition:** A business rule is a rule that specifies or constrains a business component and always resolves to true or false.

+Rules imply that the system must or must not perform something.
+There are just two options: black or white.
+Either "yes" or "no".
+Not both.

 **Example:**
 - You must be home by curfew.